-LISI group is a leading world fastener and assembly components aerospace and automotive manufacturer, and has served healthcare customers since 2007.
-LISI is an acronym for LInk Solutions for Industry.
+The LISI group is one of the world leaders in fasteners and assembly components in the aerospace and automotive industries, and has operated in the healthcare sector since 2007.
+LISI is an acronym for Link Solutions for Industry.

 Stake in LISI

-The Peugeot family has held an interest in Compagnie Industrielle de Delle (CID), LISI’s largest shareholder, since 1977.
-In 1996, FFP received a 25% stake in CID as asset transfer from another Peugeot family group company.
+The Peugeot family has been a shareholder of Compagnie Industrielle de Delle (CID), LISI’s main shareholder, since 1977.
+In 1996, Peugeot Invest received a 25% interest in CID as a transfer from another Peugeot family group company.

-At 31 December 2019, FFP group (via wholly-owned subsidiary FFP invest) directly and indirectly owned 19% of LISI.
+At 31 December 2020, the Peugeot Invest group (via its wholly owned subsidiary Peugeot Invest Assets) directly and indirectly owned 19% of LISI.

-FFP Invest has signed an agreement with CID’s main shareholders regarding CID equity liquidity.
+Peugeot Invest Assets has signed an agreement with CID’s main shareholders regarding liquidity for CID shares.

-The Net Asset Value of the shareholding is based on the 31 December 2019 share price.
-LISI and CID are treated as an associate for consolidation purposes.
+The Net Asset Value of the shareholding is based on the share price at 31 December 2020.
+LISI and CID are accounted for under the equity method.

 Christian Peugeot, Thierry Peugeot and Xavier Peugeot are directors of CID.
-FFP Invest, represented by Christian Peugeot, is a director of LISI and Strategy Committee member.
-CID, represented by Thierry Peugeot, is a director of LISI, a Remuneration Committee member and chairs its Appointments Committee.
-Marie-Hélène Peugeot-Roncoroni is a director of LISI and an Appointments Committee member and Governance Committee member.
+Peugeot Invest Assets, represented by Christian Peugeot, is a director of LISI and a member of its Strategy Committee.
+CID, represented by Thierry Peugeot, is a director of LISI and a member of its Remuneration Committee and Appointments Committee.
+Marie-Hélène Peugeot-Roncoroni is a director of LISI and chair of its Appointments Committee.